 How to deduct health and medical expenses

 Taxpayers have a lot of options when it comes to deducting insurance and medical expenses.
-There is a way for the same person to deduct medical expenses and insurance payments, plus get a subsidy for their insurance payments, all in the same year!
+The same person can deduct medical expenses and insurance payments, plus get a subsidy for their insurance payments, all in the same year!
 However, it’s important to understand the difference between these three kinds of tax opportunities.
-Let's walk through them.

 Since entrepreneurs don’t have access to employer-sponsored health insurance (and the lower group rates that come with them), they often have to purchase their own health insurance individually.
 That means paying higher premiums and handling your own enrollment process.